Mediatek-Cloud/MCS/README.md

 - Mobile Application for management and remote control
 - Firmware updates and granular security control

-MediaTek Cloud Sandbox provides management console, public services APIs, MCS Mobile Controller App and developer resources to support developers in fast prototyping their product and focusing on their solution rather than dragging by readying infrastructure.
+MediaTek Cloud Sandbox provides development platform, management console, public services APIs, MCS Mobile Controller App and developer resources to support developers in fast prototyping their product and focusing on their solution rather than dragging by readying infrastructure.

+The user can use the management platform to remote control, set notification, and view data visualization and create report for the product.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/SA-Comp.JPG)

-Here are the three steps to connect MediaTek Cloud Sandbox to your development and product lifecycle:

-1. Develop Product
-2. Create Test Device
-3. Release Product for deployment
-4. Managing deployed devices

 MediaTek Cloud Sandbox is currently under closed-beta